hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 ...
 " %}

+Before we continue, let's have a look at a docker survival kit:
+- ``docker ps`` displays all the running containers.
+- ``docker ps -a``displays all stopped container (not running but still using some resources).

+Based on that :
+- we can kill all running containers by running ``docker kill $(docker ps -q)``
+- remove all stopped containers by running ``docker rm $(docker ps -a -q)``
+- finally ``docker system prune`` cleans up all dangling data.

-So the docker daemon is up and running.
-Let's create the docker images for the microservices.
+So the Docker daemon is up and running.
+Let's create the Docker images for the microservices.
 This step will reuse the JAR files created previously and package them along a Linux system so that every image can be run independently.

 {% highlight bash %}